2017 High Conviction Shorts

 Home Capital Group (HCG) is a Canadian Holding company that owns Home Trust Corp.
 Home Trust Corp operates as a federally regulated trust company offering residential and non‐residential mortgage lending, securitization of insured residential first mortgage products, consumer lending and credit card services which is a mortgage.

 I came upon the company after reading the Spring 2016 Graham and Doddville interview with Marc Cohondes.
 Marc, who I highly respect as a short seller, laid out a very convincing case for shorting HCG.
-HCG has a history of poor internal controls, fraudulent lending practices, a management that have been dishonest in the past, andhistory of under provisioning for loan losses.
+HCG has a history of poor internal controls, fraudulent lending practices, a management that has been dishonest in the past, and history of under-provisioning for loan losses.
 HCG has been able to continue on largely due to a very healthy Canadian Housing market that might just be at its peak.

-In my opinion HCG will likely be a first Canadian Mortgage Lender to go bust when the Canadian Housing Market cools off.
-HCG has a massive amount of unsecured mortgages relative to their equity position and would easily be wiped out by any material increase in home loan defaults in Canadian markets.
+In my opinion, HCG will likely be the first Canadian Mortgage Lender to go bust when the Canadian Housing Market cools off.
+HCG has a massive amount of unsecured mortgages relative to its equity position and would easily be wiped out by any material increase in home loan defaults in Canadian markets.
 HCG is akin to the subprime lenders in the US before the 2008 housing crisis that for the most part all went bust.
-HCG has the most exposure to Toronto Ontario, with $15b CDN of their $17.9b CDN loans originating in Ontario.
+HCG has the most exposure to Toronto Ontario, with $15b CDN of its $17.9b CDN loans originating in Ontario.

 2017 may be the year that the Canadian Housing market finally cools.
 Several signs have already arisen that a few Canadian markets are already contracting, specifically in Toronto and Vancouver.
 Home prices in Canada are up 14.5% year over year.
-In Toronto and Vancouver home prices are up 20% and 19% respectively.
-Chinese investors were previously flowing millions into Canada to buy property mainly in Toronto and Vancouver markets which have driven up prices across the country.
+In Toronto and Vancouver, home prices are up 20% and 19% respectively.
+Chinese investors were previously flowing millions into Canada to buy property mainly in Toronto and Vancouver markets, which have driven up prices across the country.
 Here is a great quote from a recent article in the Huffington Post Canada that highlights just how out of hand the Chinese Investment in these two markets is.

-Last year, Vancouver planner Andy Yan conducted a study showing that 66 per cent of homes on Vancouver's affluent west side were owned by people with non-anglicized Chinese names.
+Last year, Vancouver planner Andy Yan conducted a study showing that 66% of homes on Vancouver's affluent west side were owned by people with non-anglicized Chinese names.

-The BC government in Vancouver recently introduced a foriegn investment tax of 15% in an effort to bring down money flowing into their real estate market from China.
+The BC government in Vancouver recently introduced a foreign investment tax of 15% in an effort to bring down money flowing into their real estate market from China.
 It seems to have worked, as home prices have started to decline in Vancouver.

 Source: http://crea.ca/housing-market-stats/mls-home-price-index/hpi-tool/

-Toronto may follow Vancouver an institute a similar foreign investment tax.
+Toronto may follow Vancouver and institute a similar foreign investment tax.
 Even if Toronto doesn't add a similar tax and the bubble continues to grow, eventually it will pop.
-I think 2017 will likely finally be the year it does and it will take HCG down with it.
+I think 2017 will likely finally be the year it does, and it will take HCG down with it.

 Market Price 12/31/15: $31.14

-Intrinsic Value (based on balance sheet sum of parts) : $0
+Intrinsic Value (based on balance sheet sum of parts): $0

 Market Price/Intrinsic Value Ratio: NA